shred/tzxtools/README.md

 # tzxtools

 This is a collection of command line tools for processing [TZX](http://www.worldofspectrum.org/TZXformat.html) files.

-TZX is a common file format for preserving computer tapes of the ZX Spectrum, but also Amstrad CPC and C64.
-All the _tzxtools_ are written in Python 3.
+TZX is a common file format for preserving computer tapes of the ZX Spectrum, but also Amstrad CPC and C64. `tzxtools` mainly supports ZX Spectrum TZX files, but raw file operations can be applied on any TZX file.

 ## Features

 * Convert your old ZX Spectrum tape recordings into TZX files.
 * List, split, merge, and divide the blocks inside TZX files.
 * Extract binary content from TZX blocks.
-* Read hex dumps, disassembled Z80 machine code, or BASIC code.
+* Read hex dumps, disassembled Z80 machine code, or ZX Spectrum BASIC code.
 * Convert ZX Spectrum screens to PNG files.
 * Generate TAP files for ZX Spectrum Next and some emulators.
 * Disassembler also supports all undocumented Z80 instructions and ZX Spectrum Next instructions.

 ## Installation

+All the _tzxtools_ are written in Python 3.

 ```sh
 pip install tzxtools